backbonecabal/ycabal-docs/docs.any.sender/gnosisClient/README.md

 - **type**: defines if the transaction is "direct" or "accountable", it defaults to "direct".
 - **gasLimit**: same as a normal transaction, will estimate if explicit gas isnt supplied
 - **value**: the amount to transfer out of the wallet contract
-- **compensation**: (Only available for accountable transactions) any.sender provides additional guarantees that a transaction will be delivered.
+- **compensation**: (Only available for accountable transactions) Backbone Cabal provides additional guarantees that a transaction will be delivered.
 See [Guarantees](../guarantees.md) for more details and [API](../relayTransaction.md#compensation) for current limits.

-Notice there is no option to provide a nonce. any.sender will publish transactions in the order it receives transactions from the same sender.
+Notice there is no option to provide a nonce.
+Backbone Cabal will publish transactions in the order it receives transactions from the same sender.
 If you need to guarantee order, then wait until the `sendTransaction` function returns a signed receipt before sending the next one.
 Likewise if ordering is not a requirement, then you can send transactions concurrently.

 **Wallet contract is not yet deployed?** No problem!
 The same as `sendTransaction` the client library will batch a contract deployment with the transactions, if the wallet contract is not already deployed.